hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 #### New Address Book Life-Cycle

-This design proposal will deliver after Dynamic Address Book (DAB) Phase 2 and before DAB Phase 3.
-In Phase 2 the address book is updated on software upgrades.
-In Phase 3 the address book is updated dynamically without restarting the node.
-Since the TSS effort requires keying a roster with enough `TssMessages` to generate ledger signatures, a modified life-cycle is needed.
-Some of the dynamic work in Phase 3 will be needed.
-This work is being encapsulated in the TSS-Roster proposal, which will need to be completed before the TSS-Ledger-Id proposal can be fully implemented.

-The relevant Address Book life-cycle changes are the following:

-1. The platform only receives a Roster, a subset of the Address Book.
+The TSS-Roster design proposal will deliver after Dynamic Address Book (DAB) Phase 2 and must be delivered at least 1 release prior to the TSS-Ledger-ID proposal.
+This proposal modifies the address book and roster lifecycle presented in TSS-Roster.
+To explain the modification, we present the TSS-Roster life-cycle here:

-2. The application address book has 3 states: `Active` (AAB), `Candidate` (CAB), and `Future` (FAB).
+1. The application address book has 3 states: `Active` (AAB), `Candidate` (CAB), and `Future` (FAB).
-3. The FAB is updated by every HAPI transaction that is already received in Dynamic Address Book Phase 2.
+    * The FAB is updated by every HAPI transaction that is already received in Dynamic Address Book Phase 2.
-4. The CAB is a snapshot of the FAB when the app is ready to initiate an address book rotation.
+    * The CAB is a snapshot of the FAB when the app is ready to initiate an address book rotation.
-5. The AAB is replaced by the CAB on a software upgrade if the consensus roster derived from the CAB has enough key material to generate ledger signatures.
-6. The CAB is not adopted and the previous AAB remains the existing AAB after a software upgrade if the CAB does not have enough key material to generate ledger signatures.
-    * NOTE: These last two condition only applied to `TSS-Ledger-Id`.
-The `TSS-Roster` proposal will always adopt the roster that is set when a software upgrade occurs.

-Prior to restart for upgrade, the `candidate` consensus roster will be set in the platform state by the app in such a way as to mark it clearly as the next consensus roster.
-This methodology replaces the previous methodology in DAB Phase 2, which was to write a new `config.txt` to disk.
-After the `TSS-Roster` proposal has been implemented, the only need for a file on disk is the genesis address book at the start of a new network.
+2. The platform receives a `Roster`, which is a subset of the Address Book.
+There are 3 roster states: `active`, `candidate`, and `previous`.
+    * The `previous roster` is needed for validation in replay of the pre-consensus event stream.
+    * The `active roster` is the roster currently used in consensus.
+    * The `candidate roster` is the roster that will be adopted upon the next software upgrade.
+3. When the app is ready to initiate an address book rotation, it sets a `candidate roster` in the state just before the freeze and restart during a software upgrade.
+4. If set, the `candidate roster` is always adopted as the new `active roster` after restart in the software upgrade.
+5. The CAB becomes the AAB when the app learns that the `candidate roster` has become the `active roster`.

+The TSS-Ledger-ID modifications to the life-cycle are as follows:

+1. The `Roster` format does not change.
-The core of the life-cycle change for setting candidate rosters in the state iis captured in the `TSS-Roster` proposal.
-This Proposal augments the life-cycle with generating the key material for the new roster and the logic for deciding to adopt the new roster on software upgrade.
+2. The app must set the `candidate roster` early enough to allow the nodes to generate the key material for the new roster before the software upgrade.
+3. If the `candidate roster` does not have enough key material after a software upgrade, it will not replace the `active roster` and remain the candidate roster.
+The platform will continue to attempt to key the candidate roster after software upgrade.
+4. The app must detect whether or not the `candidate roster` became the `active roster`.
+    * If the `candidate roster` becomes the `active roster`, the app rotates the CAB to the AAB.
+    * If the `candidate roster` does not become the `active roster`, the CAB remains the CAB and the old AAB remains the AAB after the software upgrade.

 ![TSS FAB, CAB, AAB Lifecycle](./TSS-FAB-CAB-AAB-Lifecycle.drawio.svg)